- Normal precautions

 We continue to make updates to our online travel advice for over 200 countries and recommend that you download our TravelWise App and follow us on Twitter.
 If abroad you should register with your local Irish Embassy or Consulate and regularly check their website and Twitter accounts for details of any local public health measures and travel restrictions.

-We advise you to avoid non-essential travel due to strict self-isolation arrangements on arrival and disruption to travel.
+We advise you to avoid non-essential travel.

 Latest Travel Advice

 In the last days, emergency responses to the COVID-19 crisis in many countries in Latin America and the Caribbean have included restrictions of flights from Europe; restrictive new quarantine arrangements in Central America as well as restrictions affecting admissions of Irish people already travelling in the region to other countries in Latin America.

 There are no direct transatlantic flights to Ireland from the region.
 Therefore, given the uncertainty around transatlantic travel options into Ireland we strongly recommend that Irish travellers make early arrangements to travel out of /from the region.

 Moreover, we very strongly advise against any further travel into the region until the COVID-19 crisis has been contained there.

 Cases of the novel coronavirus (COVID-19) have been reported in many countries worldwide including in Uruguay.